fullboar/mobile-attestation-vc-controller/devops/charts/redis/README.md

 export NAMESPACE=$(oc project --short)
 ```

+If you are upgradeing the cluster, you will want to keep the same password and username.

 ```console
 export NAMESPACE=$(oc project --short) export REDIS_USER=$(oc get secret -n $NAMESPACE shared-redis-creds -o jsonpath='{.data.username}' | base64 -d)
 export REDIS_PASSWD=$(oc get secret -n $NAMESPACE shared-redis-creds -o jsonpath='{.data.password}' | base64 -d)
 ```

+If you are installing the cluster for the first time, you will want use the verb `install` below.
+If you are upgrading the cluster, you will want to use the verb `upgrade` below.

 ```console
 helm install shared devops/charts/redis -f devops/charts/redis/values.yaml --set-string password=$REDIS_PASSWD --set-string username=$REDIS_USER --set-string namespace=$NAMESPACE